Thailand (Kingdom of Thailand)

 5. Artbox – Located in various locations around the city, Artbox is a pop-up art market that features unique and innovative artwork by local artists.
 It’s a great place to discover new artists and artwork, and maybe even purchase a piece for your personal collection.

-Aside from its dynamic art scene, Bangkok’s streets are also home to various historical landmarks and impressive architecture.
-Exploring these sites is a great way to immerse oneself in the city’s rich culture and history.
+Aside from its dynamic art scene, Bangkok’s streets are also home to impressive architecture.

 1. Grand Palace – The Grand Palace is a complex of buildings that served as the residence of the Kings of Siam and now the Kings of Thailand.
 The palace complex showcases the country’s intricate architectural style, with colorful mosaics and intricate gold detailing.